w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 Note that to change the staking proxy, you must sign with the stash or an _any_ proxy.

+!!!info "Post Asset Hub Migration Changes"
+    After staking migration to Asset Hub, **session keys must be set by the stash account** (not the controller) and now **require a deposit**.
+All proxy relationships will be maintained during migration.

 ## Bags List

 !!!info